aonufrei/java-lambda-doc/java-lambdas.md

 ```

-But, if you want to use `createUser` reference inside the `UserService` class, you can use `this::createUser`.
+But if you want to use the `createUser` reference inside the `UserService` class, you can use `this::createUser`.

 For example:
 ```java